Carl Frampton

 Carl Frampton (born 21 February 1987) is a Northern Irish former professional boxer who competed from 2009 to 2021.
 He held world championships in two weight classes, including the IBF super bantamweight title from 2014 to 2016, the Super version of the WBA super bantamweight title in 2016, and the Super version of the WBA (Super) featherweight title from 2016 to 2017.

 By winning the featherweight world title in 2016, Frampton became the first boxer from Northern Ireland to have held world titles in two weight classes.
 This earned him Fighter of the Year awards from The Ring magazine, the Boxing Writers Association of America, and ESPN.

 Frampton retired from boxing after losing in his WBO junior-lightweight title fight against Jamel Herring.

 Early life

 Frampton was the middle child among three siblings.
 He grew up in Tiger's Bay, an inner-city area marked by a history of conflict between Catholics and Protestants.
-His family belonged to the working class; his mother worked in shopping centers while his father served as a leisure center attendant.
+His family belonged to the working class; his mother worked in shopping centers while his father served as a leisure centre attendant.
 Despite their financial constraints, Frampton's parents ensured that he and his siblings had enough food and kept up with the latest trends.
 From a young age, Frampton developed a keen interest in boxing and frequently visited the Midland Boxing Club located near his home.
 At first, his small stature prevented him from training at the club, but his determination led him to return the very next day, where he soon discovered a deep passion for the sport.